ChapelR/harlowe-macro-api/README.md

 ### Creating Changer Macros

-Changer macros are significantly more complex than command macros.
-Fortunately, most of what applies to command macros also applies to these macros.
+Changer macros are significantly more complex than basic macros.
+Fortunately, most of what applies to basic macros also applies to these macros.
 The biggest difference is that you can't return anything from the handlers of changer macros, and that changer macros have an additional changer function argument that handles most of the actual logic.

 Let's look at an incredibly basic changer macro, a macro that simply suppresses content.